PowerGridModel/.github/SECURITY.md

 Treat all external inputs as untrusted, validate formats/schemas where possible and avoid unsafe deserialization (e.g. `pickle`) for untrusted files.
 If the visualizer is installed and used, note that it runs a local web server and opens a TCP port.
-You can report the vulnerabilities in the issues as a bug.
+You can report vulnerabilities in the issues as a bug.

 ### power-grid-model-io